skupperproject/skewer/README.md

     ln -s ../subrepos/skewer/python/plano.py python/plano.py

 Symlink the `plano` command into the root of your project.
-Copy the example `Planofile` there as well:
+Copy the example `.planofile` there as well:

     ln -s subrepos/skewer/plano
-    cp subrepos/skewer/test-example/Planofile .
+    cp subrepos/skewer/test-example/.planofile .

 Use your editor to create a `skewer.yaml` file in the root directory of your project: